 The beginning of any foundation repair is site preparation, both outdoors, and, if necessary, indoors.
 Indoors, if any work needs to be done on the inside of the house, special preparation is done to ensure that it does not impact the house negatively.
 Plastic sheeting and tarps are used to cover furniture and floors to prevent any accidental damage or any dust or debris from ruining furniture.
 Outdoors, plywood boards, and tarps are placed on the ground to prevent damage to the yard from workers or the machinery that is used to complete the repair.

 For the next step of foundation repair, excavation is started.
 Pier holes for foundation repair are normally placed five to six feet apart, and the hole dimensions are, on average, 28 inches by 28 inches.
-These holes are placed under the load bearing beam underneath the home.
-There may be need to place pier holes under pier locations in places such as driveways, walkways, porches, and sometimes even interior locations.
-Piers that need to be placed there will often require jackhammering what is called a ‘breakout’ - a two foot by two foot hole to gain access to the beam.
+These holes are placed under the load-bearing beam underneath the home.
+There may be a need to place pier holes under pier locations in places such as driveways, walkways, porches, and sometimes even interior locations.
+Piers that need to be placed there will often require jackhammering what is called a ‘breakout’ - a two-foot by two-foot hole to gain access to the beam.
 All of these holes will later be fixed, ensuring that there is no lasting damage in any way.
 Any decking against the home will be temporarily removed in order to preserve it while excavation is done.